plan44/messagetorch-openwrt-package/README.md

 ![Hello Spark](MessageTorch.gif)

 For running *messagetorch* on [Onion Omega](https://onion.io/store/), you need to install the *ws2812-draiveris* kernel driver ([source on github](https://github.com/jnweiger/ws2812_sprites/tree/master/carambola2/package/ws2812_draiveris/src)).
 To allow experimenting for those Omega users who don't have a OpenWrt buildroot, [here's a installable package](http://plan44.ch/downloads/experimental/kmod-ws2812-draiveris_3.18.29%2B0.1-9_ar71xx.ipk).
+[Update: For those who want to experiment with the SK6812 RGBW LEDs, there's a [newer version of the ws2812-draiveris driver](http://plan44.ch/downloads/experimental/kmod-ws2812-draiveris_4.1.23%2B0.1-9_ar71xx.ipk), which supports SK6812 with the "rgbw" flag)

 You can install it from the Onion console (--force-depends may be needed when kernel version does not match exactly -> experimental, might crash, make backups!)